 - The client grants Family Affairs the authority to call in third parties for the performance of the assignment, if this is deemed necessary by Family Affairs in the context of a proper provision of services.
 The selection of the third parties to be called in will be effected prudently and in consultation with the client.

-- The three lawyers of Family Affairs are entitled to be replaced – for instance in the event of illness or holidays – or to let their practice be taken over by another lawyer of Family Affairs for the performance of the assignment.
+- The two lawyers of Family Affairs are entitled to be replaced – for instance in the event of illness or holidays – or to let their practice be taken over by another lawyer of Family Affairs for the performance of the assignment.

 - The client has to provide Family Affairs with all data and information that are important for the performance of the activities agreed upon.
 The client guarantees towards Family Affairs the correctness and completeness of said data and information.
 The client will always immediately inform Family Affairs of all facts and developments important to the performance of the agreement, also including a change of address and contact data.